 I have decided to review a TV Movie to try something completely different besides reviewing films that were released in movie theaters.
 Like this one called “Zenon: Girl Of The 21st Century.”

-I was 6 years old when first watched it, now that I’m older, I don’t remember much any of it, just some bits and pieces.
-I rewatched it and I’m surprised that this was the first film to take place in the year 2049.
-The reason why I wanted to review this, is because the upcoming Blade Runner 2049, takes place in that year.
+I was 6 years old when I first watched it, now that I’m older, I don’t remember much of it, just some bits and pieces.
+I rewatched it, and I’m surprised that this was the first film to take place in the year 2049.
+The reason why I wanted to review this, is because the upcoming film called Blade Runner 2049, takes place in the exact year.

 Positive: A catchy song called “Super Nova Girl” made me bop my head.